 |If you look in the stands at any 2010 World Cup game you’ll see a lot of fans wearing those gigantic oversized sunglasses on their heads, seems to be a common accessory for the World Cup in South Africa.
 Oh yeah, and of course you’ll hear the wonderful vuvuzela that’s been the theme song of this World Cup.
 Even after the Cup is over you’ll still hear the vuvuzela in your head…

-But if you’re watching a game, you might notice another common theme, players running around with medical cotton in their mouths.
+But if you’re watching a football / soccer game in this tournament, you might notice another common theme, players running around with medical cotton in their mouths.

 I don’t think I’ve ever seen this in a soccer game.
 Of course, it’s normal for players to exit games if they’re bleeding and referees forcing them to change their jerseys if there’s blood on them, but a cotton swab in the mouth?
 That’s new.

 And it’s common to see players playing with white head bandages from time to time, nothing like Terry Butcher, but sometimes in a similar way.
 The ball of cotton in the mouth?
 I don’t know…

 So far, for some reason, perhaps due to their bravery or desire to win, Uruguay has had the most players joining the cotton club, or those players that continue to play but with a big wad of medical cotton in their mouths.
 And it seems like it might be hard to play with so much cotton in your mouth, and difficult to breathe, too.

 Gerard Pique of Spain